lnxjedi/gopherbot/doc/src/pipelines/TaskEnvironment.md

 The precedence of environment variables seen by a given task is determined by the algorithm in `bot/runtasks.go:getEnvironment()`.
 The various environment sources are listed here, in order from least to highest priority.

 ## NameSpace Parameters
 Various tasks, plugins and jobs can be configured to share parameters by defining `NameSpaces` in `conf/gopherbot.yaml`, and setting the `NameSpace` parameter for a given task to the shared namespace.
 For instance, the `ssh-init` task and `ssh-admin` plugin both get access to the `BOT_SSH_PHRASE` environment variable via the `ssh` namespace.

 ## Task Parameters
 Individual tasks, plugins and jobs can also have `Parameters` defined.
 If present, these override any parameters set for a shared namespace.

 ## Pipeline Parameters
-The least-specific environment variables are those set for the pipeline.
-Any time a job or plugin is run, the parameters for that job or plugin initialize the environment variables for the pipeline as a whole, and are available to all tasks in the pipeline.
+Any time a job is run, the parameters for that job (including those inherited from it's namespace, if any) initialize the environment variables for the pipeline as a whole, and are available to all tasks in the pipeline.
+Parameters set in the pipeline override task and namespace parameters for any tasks run in the pipeline, allowing specific job parameters to override defaults for the task.

+### Plugins and Pipelines
+Plugins can also start a new pipeline, but plugin parameters are not automatically added to the pipeline.
+Plugins can, however, explicity publish parameters to the pipeline with the `SetParameter()` API call.

+Plugin tasks can also be added to a pipeline with the `AddCommand()`, `FinalCommand()` and `FailCommand()` API calls.
+Unlike tasks, plugins only inherit parameters from the pipeline when they are configured with `Privileged: true` in `gopherbot.yaml`.

-### Repository Parameters
+## Repository Parameters
-If a given Job calls the `ExtendNamespace()` API to start a build, the parameters for that repository set in `conf/repositories.yaml` overwrite any values in the current pipeline.
+If a given Job calls the `ExtendNamespace()` API to start a build, the parameters for that repository set in `conf/repositories.yaml` overwrite any values in the current pipeline, which then behave as **Pipeline Parameters** as above.

-### SetParameter()
+## SetParameter()
 Parameters set with the `SetParameter()` API call overwrite the current value for a pipeline; thus, it makes little sense to call `SetParameter()` before `ExtendNamespace()`.
+Parameters set with `SetParameter()` have the highest priority, and will always apply to further tasks in the pipeline.